Cookie preferences

 (i) Franchisor’s obligations (Art.
 476 Commercial Law)

 A franchisor is required to disclose particular information to a franchisee during the pre-contractual phase, ensure validity of IP rights during the period of the franchising agreement, provide necessary support and training to a franchisee and supply the franchisee with all documents necessary for the performance of the agreement.
-In addition, if the franchising agreement provides that a franchisee must purchase goods exclusively from a franchisor (or a party designated by the franchisor), the franchisor must ensure delivery of goods within a reasonable time and in due time inform the franchisee of the failure to deliver goods in due time or in due amount.
+The franchisor must ensure delivery of goods within a reasonable time and in due time inform the franchisee of the failure to deliver goods within a timely manner or in the correct quantity.
 Further, the franchisor is liable to engage in marketing and brand recognition activities for the franchise.

 (ii) Franchisee’s obligations (Art.
 477 Commercial Law)